Future Dates to be announced

 Our Israeli hosts will meet you upon arrival at Ben Gurion Airport (TLV) and provide a private transfer to our Tel Aviv hotel.
 We’ll have our orientation to the tour and our Welcome Dinner tonight at a Tel Aviv restaurant.

-We’ll next stop at the Mei Kedem (“Ancient Water”) water tunnel in Alona Park for a perfect day of adventure, especially if you don’t mind getting wet.
+We’ll stop next at the Mei Kedem (“Ancient Water”) water tunnel in Alona Park for a perfect day of adventure, especially if you don’t mind getting wet.
 When built 2000 years ago, it was used to supply water to ancient Caesarea.
-Today, we will walk through the water tunnel built during the period of Herod and Hadrian and explore the network of canals, tunnels, and aqueducts engineered so long ago.
-Though the tunnel is six kilometers long, today’s tour only goes through 280 meters of it, (but with water up to your knees).
+Today, we will spend some time snorkeling around the amazing area.

-Our next stop is the UNESCO World Heritage Site of Akko, where we will tour the remaining sites of this underground Crusader city.
+Our next stop will be Haifa and then onto the UNESCO World Heritage Site of Akko, where we will tour the remaining sites of this underground Crusader city.
 We will walk through the ancient Templar tunnel, visit the ancient port, walk along the city walls and visit the colorful market.
 The old port area of Akko, surrounded by walls, has been occupied since the time of the Phoenicians.
 The present-day city features an Ottoman fort from the 18th and 19th centuries and mosques.